SITE LAST MODIFIED 2013 OCTOBER 29.

 What is JPL?
 The Jet Propulsion Laboratory is a Federally Funded Research and Development facility operated for NASA, the U.S. National Aeronautics and Space Administration, by Caltech, the California Institute of Technology.
 Here's a downloadable PDF-format brochure, called JPL-101, that describes JPL from a historical perspective.

-Latest UpdatesThe "2011 Edition" includes repairs to broken links, and a few technical corrections, most of which have been submitted by readers (thank you!).
-Early in 2010, cosmetic changes to the format were made, including the splash image on the front page.
+Latest UpdatesThe "2013 Edition" includes repairs to broken links and images, and a few technical corrections, most of which have been submitted by readers (thank you!).
+Problems with the search engine were also addressed.

 The Banner Images:The banner at the top of this page is the same banner used on the site's front page, as well as the Guide, Index, Glossary, Units of Measure, Links, and Completion pages.